elciojunior7/dogbook/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.19.

+🧰 It contains some dependencies as:

+- JWT-decode
+- font-awesome
+- bootstrap
+- RxJS

+💡 This project goal is to test some development strategies as:

+- Reative Programming (using not only subscribe method but also operators, pipe Async and BehaviorSubject)
+- Route Guard (and its types)
+- FORMS (Template and Reative)
+- Interceptor
+- some Best Pratices

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.